L00156766/lyit_jenkinsdemo/README.md

 This is simply a demo repository.

-And this is a simple change.
+This is a change made on GitHub.

 This is a change made in an IDE.